-Studio Technologies debuts Model 240 Producer's Console
+Studio Technologies Debuts Model 240 Producer's Console

+Unit Joins Enhanced Versions of the Entire Line of 200-Series Announcer’s Consoles
-At NAB 2013, Studio Technologies debuted the new Model 240 Producer’s Console.

-The company also showcased enhanced versions of its popular 200-Series Announcer’s Consoles.
+LAS VEGAS, APRIL 9, 2013 – Studio Technologies Inc., the manufacturer of tailored high-performance audio, video and fiber-optic products for the professional audio, installation and broadcast markets, debuts the new Model 240 Producer’s Console at the 2013 NAB Show (Booth C5449).
+The company is also showcasing enhanced versions of its popular 200-Series Announcer’s Consoles.
 The 200-Series, which consists of models 210, 212, 220, 230, 233 and the new 240, are powerful, easy-to-use and flexible audio control “hubs” for announcers, commentators and production personnel.
 The new Model 240 offers powerful IFB flexibility and partyline intercom options.
 Compatible with all broadcast and production analog and digital audio system environments, the tabletop units are well suited for on-air television, radio broadcast and live-event production applications.
 The updated products also introduce new functionality and an improved physical design.

+“The 200-Series has been out for over 10 years and has been well received by the broadcast industry worldwide—especially in the U.S. and Canada,” says Gordon Kapes, president of Studio Technologies, Inc. “We started employing new manufacturing methods for our most recent products and applied those advancements to the 200-Series.
+The new versions have benefitted from the availability of enhanced components and modern design techniques, with performance improvements made in both the hardware and operating firmware.
+By paying attention to the details, we believe the updated 200-Series will continue to be embraced by the industry at large.
+Through close collaboration with our customers we were lead to developing the new Model 240 Producer’s Console.
+It will improve the ability of production personnel to communicate effectively with on-air talent.”

 The Model 240 Producer’s Console is designed for producers, directors and other broadcast personnel who need to communicate with on-air broadcast and related production personnel efficiently.
 The unit provides the resources of a four-channel talent cueing (IFB) master station combined with a two-channel party-line intercom user station.
 Incorporating numerous configurable features and upgrade flexibility, the Model 240 can meet the exacting demands of this important production niche.